NorgeStart logoNorgeStart

 • Children ~1–5 go to barnehage.
 Apply via your municipality's portal; the main intake deadline is 1 March for an August start.
 A child turning 1 by end of November has a legal right to a place that year.

-• Price is capped nationally at about NOK 2 000/month (2025; lower/free in northern action zones and for low incomes; sibling discounts, 3rd child free) + food money (~300–600).
+• Price is capped nationally at about NOK 1 200/month (2026; NOK 700 in low-centrality municipalities, free in the northern action zone, lower for low incomes; sibling discounts, 3rd child free) + food money (~300–600).

 • Norwegian barnehage is outdoors-heavy — kids nap and play outside in most weather.
 Buy proper wool layers and rain gear; the barnehage will hand you a clothing list.